numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

    the question of generalization.

-Data storage and Future Recalculations of Indicator Values
+Data Storage and Future Recalculations of Indicator Values
 ==========================================================
 Having a good approximation of the Pareto set/Pareto front is crucial in assessing algorithm performance with the above suggested performance criterion.
 In order to allow